Your Alaskan Cruise Guide to Glacier Bay National Park

 An area in a constant state of change, Glacier Bay National Park and Preserve allows visitors the chance to see some of this planet’s most powerful and creative forces at work.
 Encompassing the past, present, and future, an Alaska cruise to Glacier Bay is a true bucket-list experience.

 Glacier Bay, Alaska has dramatic scenery and fascinating wildlife.
-There are a high number of tidewater glaciers, known to creak, groan, and then calve right before your eyes.
+There are a high number of tidewater glaciers, known to creak, groan, and then split right before your eyes.
 Frosted peaks and mossy forests, marine wildlife and more make Glacier Bay a draw of Alaska cruises.
-It is a significant place for the Huna Tlingit people, as they inhabited it long before the Europeans reached its shores.
+It is a significant place for the Huna Tlingit people, as they inhabited it long before the Europeans reached the Glacier Bay shores.

-Glacier Bay, Alaska is part of a 24-million-acre World Heritage Site, which also includes Wrangell-St. Elias National Park and Preserve and the Tatshenshini-Alsek Park in British Columbia.
+Glacier Bay, Alaska is part of a 24-million-acre UNESCO World Heritage Site, which also includes Wrangell-St. Elias National Park and Preserve, and the Tatshenshini-Alsek Park in British Columbia.
 Glacier Bay is an extraordinary national park.
 As it isn’t accessible by roadways, there’s little human interference.

 The park is more than the famous glaciers; it is a wilderness symphony with high mountain peaks, fjords, inlets, rivers, and streams; as well as forests, foothills, plains, and wet tundra.